rocketlaunchr/react/README.md

 This package is an extremely thin wrapper over the native react.js API.
 The objective was to make it light-weight, developer-friendly and intuitive.
 You shouldn’t have to scour the documentation to get going — a few peeks should be adequate.
 If you know your way around the React API and you know a bit of Go, then you should be able to make prototypes and production-worthy applications in no time.

-The package is **production ready** but the API is not stable yet.
+The package is **production ready** but it should be noted that the `elements` sub-package is not stable yet.
 Once stability is reached, version `1.0.0` will be tagged.
 It is recommended your package manager locks to a commit id instead of the master branch directly.

 See [Tutorial here](https://medium.com/@rocketlaunchr.cloud/go-with-react-24d987c6ec6e)